-- 1 230-V cable route - 24-V cable or eBUS cable route
+- 1 230-V cable route - 2 24-V cable or eBUS cable route

-5.5.4 Wiring the cables
+5.5.4 Carrying out the wiring

 - Shorten the connection cables to the appropriate lengths to prevent them from causing damage inside the electronics box. - 2.
 Screw the plug to the connection cable. - 3.
 Plug the plug into the slot provided on the PCB.